rartino/ENVISIoN/README.md

 ```

 ### Build Inviwo
 Start by cloning the Inviwo source code.
-Also check out a compatible version.
-Later versions may work but are not tested.
+Checkout a compatible version.
+Later versions of Inviwo may work but are not tested.
 ```
 git clone https://github.com/inviwo/inviwo.git
 cd inviwo